yoelplutchok/nyc-asthma-failure-map/docs/FINDINGS.md

 - Face longer travel times to reach appropriate providers

 ### For the Healthcare System
-- ER visits are expensive—preventive care is cheaper
+- ER visits are expensive, and preventive care is cheaper
 - Specialist shortages in underserved areas persist despite overall provider growth
 - Geographic maldistribution of providers compounds health inequity